Jahia/widen-asset-picker/doc/en/picker.md

 ### Widen picker React application
 The core of the Widen Picker is a standalone application used like a front end of the Widen API.
-The application requests directly the Widen API and its search capabilities, so the assets returned are always synchronized with the Widen catalog.
+The application requests directly the Widen API and uses its search capabilities, so the assets returned are always synchronized with the Widen catalog.
 #### Architecture

 <img src="../images/reactAppArch.png" width="775px"/>

-The application starts in the [index.js][react:index.js] file where the context parameters are checked based on the [douane's schema][react:douaneSchemaIndex.js].
+The application starts in the [index.js][react:index.js] (1) file where the context parameters are checked based on the [douane's schema][react:douaneSchemaIndex.js] (2).
 If a parameter is missing a default value is set based on the value declared in the [.env][react:env.js] file.

-Then, the cleaned context is send to the [store][react:store.jsx].
+Then, the cleaned context is send to the [store][react:store.jsx] (3).
 The `store` is a key part of the application.
 The `store` is the place where :
 * all the actions are defined
 * all the updates are made